 2022 – today

-In 2022, the T-Mobile logo has become slightly bolder, while it continues to use the familiar TeleAntiqua brand font.
-At the same time, a change in the color scheme followed: the designers made the purple hue more saturated so that the inscription was visible.
+In 2022, the T-Mobile logo became slightly bolder while it continued to use the familiar TeleAntiqua brand font.
+At the same time, the color scheme changed: the designers made the purple hue more saturated so the inscription was visible.

 Font and Colors